The Price of Water (A Babushka Short Story)

 She shrugged, eyes still closed.
 “Can’t let you have all the fun.”

 Lev turned his attention back to the horizon.
-In the distance, the outline of low, rugged hills and the faint shadow of the mountains beyond broke the endless stretch of the steppe.
-The landscape unfurled before them, quiet and indifferent.
-His hands still stung, but he welcomed the sensation—it meant he was still alive, still moving forward.
+Low, rugged hills began to rise in the distance, and the faint shadow of the mountains beyond broke the endless stretch of the steppe.
+His hands still stung, but the sensation reminded him he was alive, still moving forward.

 The next stop would be Almaty.
 He could only hope the people there, if there were any, were kinder than those they’d left behind.
-He glanced at the fuel gauge, wondering how far the gas they’d stolen in their haste would get them.
+He glanced at the fuel gauge, wondering how far the stolen gas would take them.
 But that was a problem for later—right now, he didn’t want to think about it.

-Lev’s gaze drifted to Mina.
-Her face, softened in sleep, was peaceful in a way he hadn’t seen before.
-It struck him—this was the first time he’d seen her resting, truly resting, since all of this began.
+He looked at Mina again.
+Her face, softened in sleep, was peaceful.
+It struck him—this was the first time he’d seen her truly resting since all of this began.

 “Figures you’d take the easy part,” he muttered, adjusting his grip on the wheel with his left.
-There was no reply—her hand still rested on his right, grounding him as he steered.
+Her hand, still resting on his right, grounded him as he steered.
 The barren desert stretched on before them, vast and unbroken.

 If you enjoyed this short story, head over to the Book & Chapters List, where you can explore previews from each book and upcoming releases in the Babushka universe.
 Dive in and discover more!